 I’ve developed successful marketing/sales initiatives for Disney Theatrical Productions, Cameron Mackintosh, Cirque du Soleil, the Music Center of Los Angeles, Center Theatre Group, Blue Man Productions, Broadway’s Nederlander Organization and for numerous Broadway shows, performing arts presenters and nonprofit arts organizations across the US.
 I also have an academic background in persuasion theory, which is what led me to write this blog and book.

 Finding, attracting and serving new audiences is easy.
 The hardest part is changing entrenched attitudes and replacing outdated arts industry traditions with productive new strategies.
-Throughout my career I’ve proved that change can happen if leaders are willing, and that new audiences can be acquired without having to sacrifice the integrity of the art we make and sell.
+Throughout my career I’ve proved that productive change is possible and that new audiences can be acquired without having to sacrifice the integrity of the art we make and sell.

 I also speak at various trade gatherings and events about arts & audiences.
 To learn more about the services I offer, click here.